 Bob is an Associate Professor of Pharmacy at Campbell University.
 Bob has clinical experience with the value of disclosure and apology, and he teaches disclosure principles to his pharmacy students.

-Doug is the Founder of Sorry Works! and taught disclosure to thousands of healthcare, insurance, and legal professionals over the last 11 years.
+Doug is the Founder of Sorry Works! and taught disclosure to thousands of healthcare, insurance, and legal professionals since 2005.